 If you develop a skin rash or other skin reaction during treatment, see your doctor.
 They may reduce your Rybrevant dose or pause your treatment until your skin reaction gets better.
 To help ease your skin reaction, your doctor may prescribe medications such as topical corticosteroids (steroid creams or ointments).
 They may also prescribe antibiotics that you’ll apply to your skin or take orally.

-If your skin reaction is severe or doesn’t get better within 2 weeks, your doctor will likely refer you to a dermatologist (a doctor that specializes in skin).
+If your skin reaction is severe or doesn’t get better within 2 weeks, your doctor will likely refer you to a dermatologist (a doctor who specializes in skin conditions).
 They may also recommend stopping your Rybrevant treatment permanently.

 ALLERGIC REACTION